Lindor homers, Mets rout Braves 13-2 after Ozuna arrested

 Braves: RHP Mike Soroka (torn right Achilles tendon) will be re-evaluated in two weeks before Atlanta decides whether he might return this season.

 Mets: 1B Pete Alonso (right hand sprain) planned to ramp up baseball activities Saturday and Sunday, and the Mets are hoping he won’t need a rehab assignment before returning. … OF Kevin Pillar (broken nose) is healing ahead of schedule and has resumed some baseball activities.
-Manager Luis Rojas said Pillar might need to wear a protective face shield in the outfield when he returns. … New York hopes to activate RHP Seth Lugo (right elbow surgery) on Monday, pending results of his scheduled minor league rehab appearance Saturday.
+Rojas said Pillar might need to wear a protective face shield in the outfield when he returns. … New York hopes to activate RHP Seth Lugo (right elbow surgery) on Monday, pending results of his scheduled minor league rehab appearance Saturday.

 UP NEXT